-- ECTS should be used for micro-credentials provided by higher education institutions. - This could be useful also for other education sectors, employers and 'other providers' as there would be an advantage in using a widely accepted language, indicating workload as well as learning outcomes by using ECTS - However, there might be issues regarding how to ensure that ECTS is used properly in these cases. - The easiest way would seem to be by agreements between 'other providers' and HEIs, that could verify that the LOs and the volume of learning are correctly described in terms of ECTS. - Views on whether to define a possible the range of credits for MCs vary: how to ensure clarity without sacrificing flexibility?
+- ECTS should be used for micro-credentials provided by higher education institutions. - This could be useful also for other education sectors, employers and 'other providers' as there would be an advantage in using a widely accepted language, particularly the translation of ECTS into workload. - However, there might be issues regarding how to ensure that ECTS is used properly in these cases. - The easiest way would seem to be by agreements between 'other providers' and HEIs, that could verify that the LOs and the volume of learning are correctly described in terms of ECTS. - Views on whether to define a possible the range of credits for MCs vary: how to ensure clarity without sacrificing flexibility?

-• The ECTS Users' Guide supports the development of stand-alone MCs but it should be better known and applied, with regard to this and other aspects.
+- The ECTS Users' Guide supports the development of stand-alone MCs but it should be better known and applied, with regard to this and other aspects. - 3.
+Way forward: outcomes of the Working Group meeting held in May 2021

-3. Way forward